amboxer21/OpenCV-object-specific-motion-detection/README.md

 # OpenCV-object-track
 Track any object that you specify using opencv and tensorflow.
-This software is used to detect if an object is moving or if it is stationary.
+This software is used to detect if a specific object(i.e., dog, cat, person, etc) is moving.
+YOu specify the object to track!